Daniel-Chin/ML701-EC2VAE/README.md

-# EC2VAE lab notebook for ML701
+# **EC $^2$-VAE** lab notebook for ML701

+Lab for lectures on generative modeling: representation learning, interpretability, and creativity.